James R. Galbraith

 Member, Board of Directors since 1989

 James R. Galbraith, formerly senior vice president of corporate affairs for Hilton Hotels Corporation (1981-94), has a professional background in news, government, and corporate affairs.
-Prior to his time with Hilton Hotels, he served as vice president of corporate communications for Ticor, a financial services company.
+Prior to his time with Hilton Hotels, Galbraith served as vice president of corporate communications for Ticor, a financial services company.
 From 1960-76, he held a variety of positions in Washington, D.C., including service as an administrative assistant to a U.S. congressman, an executive with a congressional committee, a national magazine editor, a broadcast correspondent, and executive director of the Republican Governors Association.
 From 1955-60, he was a newspaperman in Pasadena, California.
-A native of Michigan, he is a graduate of California State University, Los Angeles.
-Currently, Mr. Galbraith serves on the board of the Conrad N. Hilton Fund for Sisters.
-Mr. Galbraith also played a key role in the conceptualization of the Conrad N. Hilton Humanitarian Prize in 1996, and recently retired from his longtime role on the seven-member international jury that selects the recipient for the annual $2 million Prize.
-Along with President Clinton and other national leaders, Mr. Galbraith was awarded an Ellis Island Medal of Honor in 1993.
+A native of Michigan, Galbraith is a graduate of California State University, Los Angeles.
+He has served on the board of the Conrad N. Hilton Fund for Sisters.
+Galbraith also played a key role in the conceptualization of the Conrad N. Hilton Humanitarian Prize in 1996, and recently retired from his longtime role on the seven-member international jury that selects the recipient for the annual $2 million Prize.
+Along with President Clinton and other national leaders, Galbraith was awarded an Ellis Island Medal of Honor in 1993.